andreyponomarevru/musicbox/doc/api/API.md

 Pagination is implemented using both the `Link` header of the HTTP message and by including pagination metadata in the JSON response object.

-In the case of omitting all pagination and sorting parameters, the default values are applied.: `?page=1&limit=25&sort=year,desc`
+In the case of omitting all pagination and sorting parameters, the default values are applied: `?page=1&limit=25&sort=year,desc`

 ### Parameters